KaranSaini92837/TinyUrl/README.md

 # TinyUrl

-This is an url shortening REST Web API
+This is an url shortening REST Web API using Spring Boot.
+I have used Hibernate for persisting data in MySql.

 To build this app follow the below steps: